Within 20 minutes

 Because we’re located pretty much in the middle of Cornwall, everywhere is within easy reach.
 Most of the places you’ll want to visit are less than an hour away.

-Start of the farm trail taking you along the River Fowey to St Winnow (and delicious snacks at Angie’s caravan).
+Start of the farm trail taking you along the River Fowey to St Winnow (and delicious snacks at Cassie’s caravan).

-The little riverside town with its speciality shops and restaurants.
+A charming, historic little town with speciality shops and restaurants.

 A lovely creek-side village with buggy-friendly walks, stepping-stones and ice creams on the village green.

 Within 10 minutes

 A 14th century motte and bailey castle run by English Heritage.
 A wonderful place to explore and fire children’s imaginations.

 A buggy-friendly riverside walk, leading to the National Trust’s Lanhydrock House, gardens and cafe.